crystalunicorn/digitalgarden/src/site/notes/2. Mysteries/Father Jonathan.md

 ---
-{"dg-publish":true,"dg-permalink":"mystery/papajohn","permalink":"/mystery/papajohn/","dgHomeLink":true,"dgPassFrontmatter":false}
+{"dg-publish":true,"dg-permalink":"mystery/papajohn","permalink":"/mystery/papajohn/"}
 ---

 ##### Description
 - silver masked face
 - appears through a mirror during prayer
 - a prophet for [[4.
-World/Historical Figures/Jalanvaloss|Jalanvaloss]], a Silver Dragon.
+World/Historical Figures/Jalanvaloss\|Jalanvaloss]], a Silver Dragon.

 ##### Notes
-- first seen when arriving in Riverbed, in a mirror inside a dwarf home - [[Inbox - Session Notes/2022-09-25|2022-09-25]]
+- first seen when arriving in Riverbed, in a mirror inside a dwarf home - [[Inbox - Session Notes/2022-09-25\|2022-09-25]]
 - convinced town Jalanvaloss is a *diety* to be worshiped over [[4.
-World/Dieties/Ilmater|Ilmater]]
+World/Dieties/Ilmater\|Ilmater]]
 	- conveniently appeared during [[4.
-World/Lore/The Fall of Ilmater|The Fall of Ilmater]] to convert the townsfolk
+World/Lore/The Fall of Ilmater\|The Fall of Ilmater]] to convert the townsfolk
 - prayer must be done inside, appears compulsory
 - colloquially known as Papa John
 	- offensive to the 'older' worshipers